 Detail of outcome

 The annual regulation fee levels paid by claims management companies (CMCs) are set in advance of the year to which they apply, and are calculated on the number of CMCs expected to apply or maintain their authorisation into the following year.
-The consultation paper published on 10 November 2015 set out proposed fee levels for 2016 to 2017.
+The consultation paper published on 18 November 2016 set out proposed fee levels for 2017/18.

-This paper summarises the responses received to that consultation and sets out the fee levels for the regulation year beginning 1 April 2016.
-Having considered the responses to the consultation, and all of the factors that contribute to the current and future size of the industry, the Regulator has reached the view that annual regulation and application fee levels should remain unchanged for the 2016 to 2017 regulatory year.
+This paper summarises the responses received to that consultation and sets out the fee levels for the regulation year beginning 1 April 2017.
+Having considered the responses to consultation, and all of the factors that contribute to the current and future size of the industry, the Regulator has reached the view that annual regulation fee levels should remain unchanged for the 2017/18 regulatory year.

-This paper sets out the levels at which claims management regulation fees (the fees collectable for applications for authorisation and the costs incurred by the Regulator through direct regulation of authorised CMCs) will be set for the 2016 to 2017 regulatory year and proposes the methods of calculation by which they will be collected.
+This paper sets out the levels at which claims management regulation fees (the fees collectable for applications for authorisation and the costs incurred by the Regulator through direct regulation of authorised CMCs) will be set for the 2017-18 regulatory year and proposes the methods of calculation by which they will be collected.